Annie Haslam

 Annie Haslam (born 8 June 1947) is an English vocalist, songwriter and painter.
 She is best known as the lead singer of progressive rock band Renaissance since 1971, and for her long and diverse solo singing career.
 She has a five-octave vocal range.
+In 2026, Loudwire ranked her as the 3rd greatest progressive rock singer of all time.

 From 2002, Haslam has developed a parallel career as a visual artist, producing paintings on canvas, painted musical instruments and giclées.

 Early history

-At the age of ten, Haslam's parents enrolled her in elocution lessons, which Haslam cites as being the foundation of her singing career despite the fact that her parents did not know that she would become a singer.
+At the age of ten, Haslam's parents enrolled her in elocution lessons, which Haslam cites as being the foundation of her singing career.

 After studying fashion at Redruth Art School in Cornwall, Haslam began working as an assistant at fashion company Jaeger and then became an apprentice at David Coombs, a Savile Row tailor in London.
-While there, she overheard the Beatles' 1969 rooftop concert while on the street during her lunch break.
+There, she overheard the Beatles' 1969 rooftop concert while on the street during her lunch break.
 Haslam then briefly worked for fashion company Windsmoor, which asked her to create a book containing her ideas for dress designs and then fired her immediately after she completed it.
 Haslam believes that Windsmoor "stole [her] designs"; this caused her to lose interest in dressmaking.

 Haslam's boyfriend, Eric Peacock, heard her singing along with other people at a party and started entering her into vocal talent competitions, which she "kept winning".
-The girlfriend of Haslam's brother Michael (her first name was Sonia) urged Haslam to take voice lessons from teacher Harold Miller.
+Sonia,who was girlfriend of Haslam's brother Michael urged Haslam to take voice lessons from teacher Harold Miller.
 Miller liked her voice, but because Haslam had a day job and Miller did not offer evening lessons, Miller referred Haslam to opera singer Sybil Knight.
 Haslam spent nine months taking voice lessons with Knight in 1970.

 As her first professional singing job, Haslam spent a year singing at a dinner/cabaret club named Showboat in the Strand in London's West End with the band The Gentle People.
 Guitarist David Gardner then told Haslam that her potential was being wasted in cabaret and he showed Haslam an advertisement in Melody Maker: 'International pop group looking for female singer'.
 Haslam called to find out the name of the group (it was Renaissance) and she bought its first album Renaissance.
 Haslam quickly learned every song in preparation for her audition on 31 December 1970.
 For her audition, Haslam was asked to sing the song "Island".
 The next day, Haslam joined Renaissance, and she went on tour with the band in Germany three weeks later.